ERA: Epoch-Resolved Arbitration for Duelling Admins in Group Management CRDTs: Problem Statement

 \subsection{Diagram conventions}

-All diagrams resemble a DAG, where nodes denote events and edges denote hash DAG causal ordering.
-The position of each node denotes its position in the \textit{execution order} when read from top to bottom, indicating how concurrent events are sorted.
-Events that are \textit{unauthorised} according to this order are indicated with $^{\bm{\times}}$.
-Annotations to the right of each event show the effective role assignments visible \textit{after} the event is applied at that point in the execution order.
-Consequently, the \textit{materialised view} is the bottom-most annotation in each diagram. \textbf{Bold text} represent events that are backdated.
+All diagrams represent a DAG, where nodes denote events and edges define hash DAG causal ordering.
+The position of each node denotes its position in the \emph{execution order} when read from top to bottom, indicating how concurrent events are sorted.
+Events that are \emph{unauthorised} according to this order are indicated with $^{\bm{\times}}$.
+Annotations to the right of each event show the effective role assignments visible \emph{after} the event is applied at that point in the execution order.
+Consequently, the \emph{materialised view} is the bottom-most annotation in each diagram. \textbf{Bold text} marks events that are backdated.